-- 1. Simulation of transfer function models and obtain time and frequency response - 2.
-Simulation of state space models for linear continuous and discrete time systems and obtain the time response - 3.
-Mathematical modeling and simulation of a mechanical system - 4.
-Mathematical modeling and simulation of a electrical mechanical system - 5.
-Mathematical modeling and simulation of a power electronic system - 6.
-Mathematical modeling and simulation of a chemical process - 7.
-Design and performance analysis of PID controlled physical systems using Root-locus technique - 8.
-Design and performance analysis of PID controlled physical systems using Bode plots - 9.
-Design and performance analysis of PID controlled physical systems using Zeigler Nichols approach - 10.
-Design and performance analysis of Lag-lead compensator controlled physical systems using Bode plots - 11.
-Solution of Ricatti's equation in continuous and discrete domain - 12.
-Design and performance analysis of state and output feedback control of physical systems - 13.
-Design and performance analysis of estimator and estimated feedback control of physical systems - 14.
-Design and performance analysis of optimal control of physical systems - 15.
-Design and performance analysis of optimal estimation and control of physical systems
+- 1. Simulation and analysis of transfer function models and obtain time and frequency response. - 2.
+Simulation and analysis of state space models for linear continuous and discrete time systems and obtain the time response. - 3.
+Mathematical modeling and simulation of a physical system like Electrical, mechanical or chemical process. - 4.
+Design and performance analysis of PID controlled physical systems using Root-locus technique. - 5.
+Design and performance analysis of PID controlled physical systems using Bode plots. - 6.
+Design and performance analysis of PID controlled physical systems using Zeigler Nichols approach. - 7.
+Design and performance analysis of Lag-lead compensator controlled physical systems using Bode plots. - 8.
+Solution of Ricatti's equation in continuous and discrete domain. - 9.
+Design and performance analysis of state and output feedback control of physical systems. - 10.
+Design and performance analysis of estimator and estimated feedback control of physical systems. - 11.
+Design and performance analysis of optimal control of physical systems. - 12.
+Design and performance analysis of optimal estimation and control of physical systems.